ickc/bootstrapping-os-environments/README.md

 # Description

+Disclaimer: this is written for me, and at best served as a starting point for you.
+It is not documented.
+Good starting point would be to tailor the `*.txt` files to packages you want to install on your machines.
+A better design probably would be to separate install scripts and config files (`*.txt`) in different repo.

 Setup macOS or Ubuntu in scripts so that it is repeatable and automatic.

 Scripts to automate installations of softwares after a freshly installed OS — macOS or Ubuntu.